ArshanaWelivita/PinballPanic/README.md

   - = - horizontal orientation

 3. **Teleporter:**
 Teleporters preserve the direction of the ball, but changes its location.
 There will always be a maximum of one teleporter pair per grid.
-Each teleporter can act as an entry or exit location so it can always enter/exit from the second teleporter in the pair.
+Each teleporter can act as an entry or exit location so it can always enter/exit from either teleporter in the pair.
   - ★ ☆- entry/exit location character of teleporter

 ### Level Progression